Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Introduction

 In a recent work \cite{sanchez11a} we introduced a simple coarse-grained simulation model for the study of the equilibrium behavior of semiflexible magnetic filaments near an attractive flat surface.
-We reported the effect of the dipolar interactions on the adsorption transition and the existence of different equilibrium morphologies for the adsorbed chain depending on the temperature and the magnetic dipole strength.
-In agreement with the most recent experimental observations we found different closed chain morphologies on the plane, including rings and two-dimensional multiloop configurations.
-In the present work we take the same model as a basis to explore the corresponding equilibrium morphologies of magnetic filaments in the bulk.
-In particular, here we intend to qualitatively determine the effects of the magnetic interactions on the local and global configurations of a fully flexible chain without the geometrical constrains imposed by the presence of an adsorbing surface.
+We reported the effect of the dipolar interactions on the adsorption transition and the existence of different equilibrium morphologies that depend on the temperature and the magnetic dipole strength.
+In particular, we found different adsorbed closed chain structures, ranging from simple rings to more complex two-dimensional closed configurations in which not only the ends but also some middle points of the chain become in close contact to form a number of small linked rings.
+Such simple rings and multiloop structures are very similar to the ones found in the most recent experimental observations of self-assembled chains of magnetic nanoparticles \cite{keng07a, kim11a}.

+In the present work we explore the corresponding equilibrium morphologies of magnetic filaments in the bulk using our previously introduced model.
+In particular, we intend here to qualitatively determine the effects of the magnetic interactions on the local and global configurations of a fully flexible dipolar chain without the geometrical constrains imposed by the presence of an adsorbing surface.

 The work is organized as follows: in Section \ref{sec:model} we review the details of the proposed model and the simulation method, in Section \ref{sec:results} we present and discuss the results of our simulations and we end with the concluding remarks in Section \ref{sec:conclusions}.